CS2613-FA23/explorationactivity1-hnguye15/Overview.md

     sleep(220752000);
     console.log("You can have the pie now :D");

-For this code example, you can wait 7 years for a delicious pie.
+For this code example, you can wait exactly 7 years for a delicious pie.
 But hey, if it's worth it, it's worth it.

 Consequently, the entirety of the program will be mainly revolving around this one function to simulate in-game delays.